Acoustic Su-Schrieffer-Heeger lattice: Direct mapping of acoustic waveguides to Su-Schrieffer-Heeger model: Disorder

 with

-We now compute the spectrum of a finite disordered waveguide with $2N+1$ cross section changes and closed boundary.
-We take a fixed value of the cross section $S_{2j-1} = S_A$, and take the values of $S_{2j}$ randomly in the interval $[S_B-\delta S,S_B+\delta S]$.
+We now compute the spectrum of a finite disordered waveguide with $2N+1$ cross section changes and closed boundary conditions.
+We take a fixed value of the cross section $S_{2n-1} = S_A$, and the values of $S_{2n}$ are uniformly random in the interval $[S_B-\delta S,S_B+\delta S]$.
 The results are shown in Fig.~\ref{fig5}.
-For 3 different realisations of strong disorder, from finite element solutions of the helmholtz equation, we see that the edge mode is preserved (Fig.~\ref{fig5}(a-c)).
+For 3 different realisations of strong disorder, from finite element solutions of the Helmholtz equation, we see that the edge mode is preserved (Fig.~\ref{fig5}(a-c)).
 The evolution of eigenvalues as the strength of disorder $\delta S$ is increased is displayed in Fig.~\ref{fig5}(d).
-We see that the edge mode eigenfrequency (always close to $kl=\pi / 2$) is robust compared to the neibourghing bulk modes.
+We see that the edge mode eigenfrequency (always close to $kl=\pi / 2$) is much more robust compared to the neibourghing bulk modes.
+We note here that the for the discrete equations \eqref{DisorderSSH}, the edge mode energy is exactly $E=0$ in a chiral disorder, hence $k\ell = \pi/2$.
+The small frequency deviations seen in the 2D model (Fig.~\ref{fig5}(d,e)) originate from the 1D monomode approximation which is not fully valid for some values of the cross ratio; see for example the curved contour pressure lines in Fig.~\ref{fig5}(c).
 A particularity of the setup is that modes at $k l=0$ and $k l=\pi$ are exact solutions of the 2D wave equation, making these eigenfrequencies insensitive to the chosen disorder.
 To get a clearer view of the effect of disorder the probability distribution of the eigenfrequencies are shown in Fig.~\ref{fig5}(e).

 Interestingly, for an odd number of cross section changes, the edge mode has a closed form expression similar to equation~\eqref{Periodic_EdgeMode_CloseOdd}~\cite{Coutant20}.
 Indeed, equations \eqref{DisorderSSH} for $E=0$ are solved by